-Since 2020, Japan has been largely closed to international visitors due to the implementation of some of the most robust Covid-19 regulations in the world.
-Even as it prepares to open its borders to tourists from nearly 100 nations and regions on Friday, additional limitations are being implemented.
+Since 2020, Japan is not open to international visitors due to the implementation of some of the most robust Covid-19 regulations in the world.
+Even as it prepares to open its borders to tourists from nearly 100 nations and regions on Friday.
+Still additional limitations are being implemented.

 This includes the need for tourists to participate in a package tour.
 They must also get medical insurance and wear masks in public areas, including the outdoors.

 Tourists must also avoid the “three Cs”: crowded environments, closed spaces, and close contact settings, according to the rules.

 The Japan Tourism Agency stated earlier this week that tour guides must accompany guests “from entry to departure” while reminding them of Covid rules such as mask use.

 “At each point of the tour, tour guides should remind tour participants of important infection prevention measures, such as wearing and removing masks,” the CDC said in 16 pages of guidelines released Tuesday.

 Despite this, travel bureaus claim that interest in visiting the country has risen.

 Chan Brothers Travel, based in Singapore, announced that it had received bookings for 50 tour groups to Japan, each with up to 30 passengers.